Financial Decisions Can Look Sound

 What appears efficient in isolation can create unintended pressure when investments, taxes, withdrawals, liquidity, and timing begin to interact.

-Understanding coordination failure helps readers evaluate whether a plan is functioning as a system rather than as a collection of separate parts.
+Understanding coordination failure helps you evaluate whether a plan is functioning as a system rather than as a collection of separate parts.

 The Bottom Line